-Prior to her role as CEO, she worked as Jafza’s Chief Planning Officer, responsible for strategic planning, business development, finance and human resources.
-Before that she worked as Chief Haematologist in the Department of Health and Medical Services.
+Before her role as Jafza CEO, she worked as Jafza’s Chief Planning Officer, responsible for strategic planning, business development, finance, and human resources.
+Before that, she was the Chief Haematologist in the Department of Health and Medical Services.

-Most recently, she received the Frost & Sullivan Growth, Innovation and Leadership Award 2014, and last year, she was named the “Overall Winner – Professional Category” in Emirates Women Awards 2013.
+Salma Hareb’s distinctive initiatives and achievements have been recognised with several awards over the years.
+Most recently, in 2014.
+She received the Frost & Sullivan Growth, Innovation and Leadership Award, and in 2013, she was named the “Overall Winner – Professional Category” in Emirates Women Awards.
 Her array of awards over the years includes the ‘Women CEO Excellence Award’ conferred at the 9th Middle East CEO of the Year Awards; the ‘Asian Business Leadership Award’ at the Asian Business Leadership Forum Awards; the ‘Woman CEO of the Year’ at the Women in Leadership (WIL) Forum and “Business Women Award 2006 for Leadership”.